-On October 28, 2020 (the "Closing Date"), Conyers Park II Acquisition Corp. ("Conyers Park"), a Delaware corporation, consummated a merger with ASI Intermediate Corp. ("ASI"), formerly known as Advantage Solutions Inc, with ASI surviving the merger as a wholly owned subsidiary of Conyers Park (the "Merger" and, together with the other transactions contemplated by the Merger Agreement, the "Transactions").
-On the Closing Date, and in connection with the closing of the Transactions (the "Closing"), Conyers Park changed its name to Advantage Solutions Inc.
+On October 28, 2020, Conyers Park II Acquisition Corp. ("Conyers Park"), a Delaware corporation, consummated a merger with ASI Intermediate Corp. ("ASI"), formerly known as Advantage Solutions Inc., with ASI surviving the merger as a wholly owned subsidiary of Conyers Park (the "Merger" and, together with the other transactions contemplated by the merger agreement, the "Transactions").
+On October 28, 2020, and in connection with the closing of the Transactions, Conyers Park changed its name to Advantage Solutions Inc.